Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "You sure?"

-*"You* try drinking Coke with seven pounds of baby wriggling on top of your bladder, sometime."
+"*You* try drinking Coke with seven pounds of baby wriggling on top of your bladder, sometime."

 "Ew."
 Deacon grimaced and headed for the bar.